 - Fresh Herbs: My favorite herbs to use in this gluten-free soup are thyme and parsley.
-If these aren’t your favorite, you can always switch and add: rosemary, oregano, chives, or cilantro
+Feel free to substitute them with rosemary, oregano, chives, or cilantro.

-- Garlic & Onions – These are two extremely important ingredients that create the perfect taste for this mushroom soup recipe.
+- Garlic and onions – These are two extremely important ingredients that create the perfect taste for this mushroom soup recipe.

-- Low Carb Thickener: We need a thickener to create this tasty creamy mushroom soup.
-For low carb options, you can use xanthan gum, glucomannan powder, arrowroot powder or coconut flour.
+- Low Carb Thickener: To get that creamy texture, we need something to thicken the soup.
+For a low-carb option, you can use things like xanthan gum, glucomannan powder, arrowroot powder, or coconut flour.

-- Wine: Use dry red or white wine to complement the flavors.
-You can leave it wine, but I highly suggest to use it – it will make a difference!
+- Wine: Adding dry red or white wine really kicks up the flavor.
+You can leave it out, but give it a try— it really makes a difference!

 I used to buy canned mushroom soup for years and never thought about it.
 I enjoyed it for lunch or dinner and never thought of making it at home.

 Not only do we get rid of all those unnecessary ingredients like wheat flour, tons of added sugar, and a few more extra processed, but it is extremely easy to whip up.
 I’d say this low carb vegetarian soup is a million times creamier and flavorful, if not even more!

 Begin by infusing the butter and oil with the aromatic blend of garlic, onion, and herbs over medium heat.
 This concoction forms a flavorful base that will infuse the entire soup with deliciousness.
 Sauté the onion until soft and translucent, then add the minced garlic until fragrant, making sure not to burn them.